spatialflunky1/jnake/README.md

 `.\gradlew build`

 Not tested on windows
-Will most likely compile but not run as depends on linux command (nvm it doesn't compile, will fix soon)
+Will most likely compile but not run as depends on linux command
+(nvm it doesn't compile, will fix soon)
+(it might compile the error was a java installation error)

 ## Planned features
 * Windows support